Cross-platform C SDK logo

 data

-Data to add in the body of the request.
+Data to add to the body of the request.
 It can be NULL.

 size